cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 5. Commit the changes and then navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 The job will complete successfully using our default values for `npmPackages`. <p><img src="img/advanced/read_properties_with_defaults.png" width=800/>

-## More Pipeline Shared Libraries
+## Custom Steps with Pipeline Shared Libraries

 In this exercise we are going to add a **custom step** to our Pipeline from a [**Pipeline Shared Library**](https://jenkins.io/doc/book/pipeline/shared-libraries/), providing functionality to set default values based on default Jenkins environmental variables that will provide a reusable way of using the `readProperties` step with Delcarative Pipelines and make our Pipeline script more readable.

 ### Pipeline Directory Structure

-Shared Libraries have a very specific directory structure as follows:
+Shared Libraries have a very specific directory structure as follows with the focus on the `vars` directory for this exercise:

 ```
 (root)